Choosing a telescope is the biggest decision we make as backyard astronomers.

 Refractor: Meade Infinity 102mm AZ

-Our best budget refractor telescope is Meade Instrument’s Infinity 102AZ.
+Our best budget refractor telescope is Meade Instruments Infinity 102AZ.
+It’s size makes it a great travel scope and useful for vacations and camping weekends.

 The scope itself has the same aperture as the Celestron Omni below, but can be bought for less than half the price!
 In fact, you should expect to pay around $200 for this little scope (click here for today’s price on Amazon), which is a significant saving on the Celestron.

-The reason Meade can sell a similar quality scope for a much lower price is the mount, which is the cheaper to make and less sturdy altazimuth variety.
+The reason Meade can sell a similar quality beginner telescope for a much lower price is the telescope mount, which is the cheaper to make and less sturdy alt-azimuth mount.

 With an aperture of 102mm (4 inches), the Infinity matches the Celestron but it has a shorter focal length of 600mm, giving it a focal ratio of f/5.9, compared to the Celestron’s f/9.8.
 The result of this is lower magnification in the Meade with the same eyepiece.
 That’s not a bad thing because most astronomy takes place at relatively low magnifications.

-Lower magnification means you’ll get a wider field of view (you’ll see more of the sky) in your eyepiece through the Meade than the Celestron.
-If you want to explore deep space objects, like galaxies and nebulae, then wider fields of view and lower magnification are better.
+Lower magnification power means you get a wider field of view (you’ll see more of the sky) in your eyepiece through the Meade than the Celestron.
+If you want to explore outer space objects, like galaxies and star clusters, then wider fields of view and lower magnification are better.
+For the best viewing experience, aim for the darkest skies you can find.

-Keep in mind that 4″ will never give great views of DSOs, so this scope (like all budget scopes) is best suited to observing the moon and planets, which will be rich in detail with a scope of this size.
+Keep in mind that a 4″ aperture reflector will never give great views of DSOs, so this easy to use scope (like all budget scopes) is best suited to observing the solar system’s brightest members, which will be rich in detail with a scope of this size.
+This a great little starter telescope to get started in amateur astronomy.

 - Large primary lens for the price